exmosis/raydar/README.md

 * add the following files to the directory above:
 ** dirs - list of directories in Dropbox to check
 ** smtp - more info to come on how to set up SMTP.
+* The script uses Dropbox-Uploader, so you'll need to set up an app in Dropbox, and set up the script as per instructions at  https://github.com/andreafabrizi/Dropbox-Uploader - this will basically mean running ./bash/Dropbox-Uploader/dropbox_uploader.sh from the base directory of the repo.
+Once you have an access key, the script should work.

 Example: